 Fresh Oregano tends to be infested with aphids, thrips and other insects.
-Please check “Special Instructions” below for instructions on checking these for insect infestation.
+Please check “Kashrut Instructions” below for instructions on checking these for insect infestation.

-8 skinless, boneless chicken breasts, pounded to 1/4-inch thick
+- 8 skinless, boneless chicken breasts, pounded to ¼-inch thickness

 Vegetable spinners, power hoses, and light boxes are not always available in the home.
 We therefore recommend the following alternate procedure.

 RECOMMENDATION: In order to determine if a particular bunch of herbs is infested prior to washing, bang it several times over a white cloth.
 This is most important when checking oregano, rosemary, sage and thyme.
 If only one or two insects are found proceed with the steps below.
 If three or more insects are detected in a particular bunch of herbs it should not be used.

 - Soak herbs in a solution of cold water and vegetable wash.
 The proper amount of vegetable wash has been added when some bubbles are observed in the water.
 (In the absence of vegetable wash, several drops of concentrated unscented liquid detergent may be used.
 However, for health reasons, care must be taken to thoroughly rinse off the soapy solution.)

 - Agitate the herbs in the soapy water, in order to loosen the sticking excretion of the bugs.

 - Using a heavy stream of water, thoroughly wash off the soap and other foreign matter from the herbs.

 - Check both sides of each leaf under direct light.

 - If one or two insects are found, rewash the herbs.